LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

 .. c:function:: int LSRKStepSetDomEigFn(void* arkode_mem, ARKDomEigFn DomEig);

-   Specifies the Dominant Eigenvalue approximation routine to be used for number of stages selection.
+   Specifies the Dominant Eigenvalue approximation routine to be used for determining the number of stages that will be used by either the Runge--Kutta--Chebyshev or Runge--Kutta--Legendre methods.

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.